-During 1975, 13.6 Ci of short-lived gaseous radioactivity was released to the atmosphere from SLAC.
+During 1976, 0.052 Ci of short-lived gaseous radioactivity was released to the atmosphere from SLAC.
 Particulate samplers continue to demonstrate that radioactivity in this form is not released from SLAC.
-The total volume released and the time of release were 3.8×10^5 m3 and 8.4 hours, respectively.
-When corrected for dilution this resulted in an average off-site concentration of 1.9×10^{-10} Ci/m3.
-This concentration is compared to the CG for 41 Ar which is 4×10^{-8} Ci/m3 and is 0.48% of the technical standard.
+When corrected for dilution this resulted in an average off-site concentration of 7.4 x $10^{-13}$ Ci/m.
+This concentration is compared to the CG for $^{41}$ Ar which is 4 x $10^{-8}$ Ci/m and is 0.002% of the technical standard.

 We emphasize that the model used to calculate off-site concentration applies to the plume centerline and is not corrected for vertical and horizontal plume spread.
 Also, the model is not corrected for wind direction or velocity.
-The estimate of off-site concentration is therefore conservative and overestimates the actual concentration at the site boundary by factors of 2 - 10.
+The estimate of off-site concentration is therefore conservative and overestimates the actual concentration at the site boundary by factors of 2-10.